-- That person knowingly, purposefully, or recklessly causes or attempts to cause bodily injury
+- That person knowingly, purposefully, or recklessly causes or attempts to cause bodily injury to another person

 - That person negligently causes bodily injury to another person using a deadly weapon

-- That person attempts to put another person in fear of serious bodily injury through physical
+- That person attempts to put another person in fear of serious bodily injury through physical menace